-We look at the Photo Essays and we have positive discussions among all the students analyzing each other's photographs.

-With all the photos from the essay in front of us, we recapitulate what we have learned regarding how to frame pictures, tell stories, using the light and so on.
-You also bring your Chicago Subway pictures.
+- a) Looking at the Photo Essays and having a positive discussion among all the students analyzing each other's photographs. - b) With all the photos from the essay in front of us, recapitulate what we have learned regarding how to frame pictures, tell stories, using the light and so on.